 9. The network selection logic, access control etc are following the principles for PLMN selection; and

 10. The PLMN may indicate to the UE that the NPN S-NSSAI is rejected for the RA when the UE moves out of the coverage of the NPN Network Slice.
 However, limiting the availability of the NPN S-NSSAI would imply that the NPN is not available outside of the area agreed for the NPN S-NSSAI, e.g. resulting in the NPN PDU Sessions being terminated when the UE moves out of the coverage of the NPN Network Slice.
 Similarly access to NPN DNNs would not be available via non-NPN cells.

+D.X Support for access to PLMN services via Stand-alone Non-Public Network and access to Stand-alone Non Public Network services via PLMN